Really OLD Archives:

 Check out additional photos HERE !

-Thanks Again to Grover Pro Percussion (Neil Grover), American Drum Manufacturing Company (Marshall Light) and Remo (Lloyd McCausland) for sponsoring my FIRST PASIC Timpani clinic.
+Thanks Again to Grover Pro Percussion (Neil Grover), American Drum Manufacturing Company (Marshall Light) and Remo (Lloyd McCausland) for sponsoring my

 I had a terrific time!